Tweens and teens often shrug off the idea of wearing a helmet when bike riding. They think they're too old and they've mastered it.

-Yet recent studies have shown that more than half of young bicyclists don’t always wear helmets - despite the fact that helmets can reduce the chances of head injury by 85 percent and severe brain injury by 88 percent!
+Yet recent studies have shown that more than half of young bicyclists don’t always wear helmets even though helmets can reduce the chances of head injury by 85 percent and severe brain injury by 88 percent.

 - Always wear a helmet.

-- Check that the helmet fits.
+- Ensure the helmet fits.
 That means it should sit on top of the head in a level position and the straps must be buckled.
-The child should be able to look up and see the bottom rim of the helmet.
-The straps should form a “V” under the child’s ears.
-The straps should hug the child’s head.
+Your child should be able to look up and see the bottom rim of the helmet.
+The straps should form a V under the child’s ears and hug the head.

-- Make sure the child is not wearing long or loose clothing to avoid getting tangled up in the bicycle.
+- Ensure your child doesn't wear long or loose clothing to avoid getting tangled in the bicycle.

-- Check that reflectors are secure, brakes work, gears shift smoothly and tires are inflated.
+- Ensure reflectors are secure, brakes work, gears shift smoothly and tires are inflated.

-- When riding at dusk or dawn, make sure the child can be seen on the bicycle with reflectors or clothing and accessories that have retro-reflective material.
+- When riding at dusk or dawn, ensure your child can be seen on the bicycle with reflectors or clothing and accessories that have retroreflective material.

 • Safe Kids Worldwide